 According to a report by Symantec, ransomware attacks affected around 3.5 million people in 2018.
 The same report notes that ransomware attacks have increased by 250%.
-In addition, a report found that 35% of small businesses have been a victim of ransomware attacks.
+In addition, a report found that 35% of small businesses have been victims of ransomware attacks.

 There have been several high-profile ransomware attacks in the previous year, including attacks on the city of Atlanta and the Mecklenburg County government in North Carolina.
-The attackers encrypted important files and demanded a ransom payment to decrypt them in both cases.
+In both cases, the attackers encrypted important files and demanded a ransom payment to decrypt them.

-The article below will deal with what ransomware is, how it operates (including information about its different forms)and how you can prevent becoming a victim.
-It will also include an overview of the most famous ransomware attacks so far.
+The article below will deal with what ransomware is, how it operates (including information about its different forms), and how to prevent becoming a victim.
+It will also include an overview of the most famous ransomware attacks.
 So, let’s begin.

 What Is Ransomware and How Does It Work?

 Ransomware is malware that encrypts files on a user’s computer and then demands payment to decrypt them.
 Ransomware attacks have risen recently and can be costly for businesses and individuals.